oshliaer/alasqlgs/readme.md

 AlaSQL for Google Apps Script is made available as a script library.
 This is how you add it to your project:
 1. Select "Resources" > "Libraries..." in the Google Apps Script editor.
 2. Enter the project key (`1XWR3NzQW6fINaIaROhzsxXqRREfKXAdbKoATNbpygoune43oCmez1N8U`) in the "Find a Library" field, and choose "Select".
 (If you have copied the library, enter instead the project key of your copy.)
-3. Select the highest version number, and choose Lodash as the identifier.
+3. Select the highest version number, and choose AlaSQL as the identifier.
 (Do not turn on Development Mode unless you know what you are doing.
 The development version may not work.)
 4. Press Save.
-You can now use the Lodash library in your code.
+You can now use the AlaSQL library in your code.

 ## Loading the library
 To load AlaSQLGS: